flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 You'll be able to switch to a <a href="https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/dark-mode/" target="_blank">cool looking dark user interface</a> for increased sleep quality, decreased stress on your eyes, working at night and just feeling like pro.
 This will also let your content stand out more, be it text, colors or potential item attachements.

 MacOS Mojave (10.14) will introduce dark mode as a system-wide feature.
-Flowlist will not require macOS 10.14 for its dark mode but will play along perfectly with the way dark mode is supposed to integrate with Mojave.
+Flowlist will not require macOS 10.14 for dark mode but will play along perfectly with the way apps are supposed to integrate dark mode with Mojave.

 ### 4.4.
 Creative Writing